WildCodeSchool/structure-mobile/README.md

 # Welcome to Structure Mobile!

 Hi!
 If you need any help to organize the tasks on your projects, you can use :  **Structure !**
-It let you create projects and tickets who are assigned  to members of your team project.
+You can create a projet, and assign tickets to the members of the project.

 # Project status